Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/best_practices.md

 \
 With some practice and effort, you can create complex effects out of simple code that is easy to understand, fix, and change.
-To do this, actually think in terms of how you would clearly describe what the code does, and turn that description into code.
+To do this, actually think of how you would clearly describe what the code does, and turn that description into code.

 \